tjphoton/CarND/CarND-Behavioral-Cloning-P3/driving_behavior_cloning_project.md

 The weights of the network is trained to minimize the mean-squared error between the steering angle output by the network and the ground truth human driver steering angle.

 The model initially contains dropout layers in the effort to reduce overfitting, but it does not seem to improve the result.
-In the final implementation, the dropout layer is not implemented.
+In the final model, the dropout layer is not implemented.

 The model used an adam optimizer, in which the learning rate parameter is adaptively changed based on the average moments, no mannual tunning is necessary.